Felistas/Symfony-API-Platform-/README.md

 ##### Api Platform Admin

-To view the Admin, Click the Admin button in the dashboard or navigate to `https://localhost:444/#/greetings`
+To view the Admin, click the Admin button in the dashboard or navigate to `https://localhost:444/#/greetings`

 ![Api platform admin dashboard](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/Screen%20Shot%202019-07-19%20at%2015.16.28.png)